Doug Jones (boxer)

-Doug Jones (February 27, 1937 – November 14, 2017) was an American heavyweight boxer.
-He was the number-one contender in early 1964 and beat top contenders Zora Folley, Light Heavyweight Champion Bob Foster, Middleweight World Champion Bobo Olson and World Heavyweight title challengers Pete Rademacher and Tom McNeeley in his career.
-He was best known for his 1963 fight with Cassius Clay which he lost by Unanimous decision.
+Doug Jones (February 27, 1937 – November 14, 2017) was an American professional boxer.
+He was the number-one contender in early 1964 and beat top contenders Zora Folley, light heavyweight champion Bob Foster, middleweight world champion Bobo Olson and world heavyweight title challengers Pete Rademacher and Tom McNeeley in his career.
+He is best known for his 1963 fight with Cassius Clay which he lost by unanimous decision.

 Early life

 Jones was raised in New York City.
 He was a childhood friend of writer Claude Brown and appears in Brown's autobiographical novel Manchild in the Promised Land (1965) with the alias Turk.

 Boxing career

-Doug "Pugilism" Jones started off his career successfully with 19 consecutive wins against mostly lightly regarded opponents but did defeat ex-Middleweight champion Bobo Olson with an impressive knockout in the 6th Round and Olympic Gold Medalist Pete Rademacher by Knockout in the 5th Round, he was the number one light heavyweight contender and an intimidating 19–0 when he fought number two heavyweight contender Eddie Machen and lost by Unanimous decision.
+Doug "Pugilism" Jones started off his career successfully with 19 consecutive wins against mostly lightly regarded opponents but did defeat ex-middleweight champion Bobo Olson with an impressive knockout in the 6th round and Olympic gold medalist Pete Rademacher by knockout in the 5th round, he was the number one light heavyweight contender and an intimidating 19–0 when he fought number two heavyweight contender Eddie Machen and lost by unanimous decision.
 As number two light heavyweight contender Jones fought for the world light-heavyweight championship against Harold Johnson but lost a 15-round decision and went on to face number three heavyweight contender Zora Folley in a fight he again lost by decision.

-He was number one light heavyweight contender, but moved up to the heavyweight division and went on to face future Light heavyweight World Champion Bob Foster (boxer) who was undefeated 9–0, despite this he won by technical knockout in the 8th round.
-This set up a rematch with number three contender Zora Folley who he knocked out in the 7th round.
+He was number one light heavyweight contender, but moved up to the heavyweight division and went on to face future light heavyweight world champion Bob Foster who was undefeated 9–0; despite this he won by technical knockout in the 8th round.
+This set up a rematch with number three contender Zora Folley whom he knocked out in the 7th round.
 These two fights established Jones as number three contender in the heavyweight division.

-Against number two contender Cassius Clay he fought his best-known fight in March 1963, in which he lost a 10-round decision in front of a sold-out crowd in Madison Square Garden.
+Against number two contender Cassius Clay he fought his best-known fight in March 1963, in which he lost a 10-round decision in a sold-out Madison Square Garden.
 Of 25 boxing writers at the Garden that night, 13 scored it for Jones, 10 favored Clay, and two called it even.
 The Ring selected this as its Fight of the Year in 1963.
-He then fought number 8 contender Billy Daniels who he beat on points moving himself up to number 2 heavyweight contender.
-He then fought heavyweight world title challenger Tom McNeeley, knocking him out in Round 5.
-This meant he was number 1 heavyweight contender by January 1964.
+He then fought number eight contender Billy Daniels whom he beat on points moving himself up to number two heavyweight contender.
+He then fought heavyweight world title challenger Tom McNeeley, knocking him out in round 5.
+This meant he was number one heavyweight contender by January 1964.